-Harry first learned of GAMMA in 2012 and began going to meeting shortly thereafter.
+By Harry Fox.
+Harry has been attending GAMMA meeting since 2011, first as a participant, soon after coming out to his wife, and a few years later as a meeting facilitator.
 He writes about his experience learning about GAMMA from a close friend and coming to a GAMMA meeting for the first time.

 When I came out to my wife and told her I was gay it began a terribly painful time for both of us.
 We quickly agreed that we would go into individual therapy.
 But I also held the hope that I could find a specific program or support group for men who are gay and married to a women.